mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 ### Two-Weapon Fighting
 When you engage in two-weapon fighting, you don't expend your bonus action when you use your offhand strike.
 In addition, you can add your ability modifier to the damage of your offhand strike.

+## Sacred Oath
+By 2nd level, you swear the oath that binds you as a paladin forever.
+Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
+Now you choose from the list of available oaths.

+Your choice grants you features at 2nd level and again at 4th, 7th, 11th, 15th, and 20th level.
+Those features include oath spells and the Channel Divinity feature.

+### Oath Spells
+Each oath has a list of associated spells.
+You gain access to these spells at the levels specified in the oath description.
+Once you gain access to an oath spell, you always have it prepared.
+Oath spells don't count against the number of spells you can prepare each day.

+If you gain an oath spell that doesn't appear on the paladin spell list, the spell is nonetheless a paladin spell for you.

+### Breaking Your Oath
+A paladin tries to hold to the highest standards of conduct, but even the most virtuous paladin is fallible.
+Sometimes the right path proves too demanding, sometimes a situation calls for the lesser of two evils, and sometimes the heat of emotion causes a paladin to transgress his or her oath.

+A paladin who has broken a vow typically seeks absolution from a cleric who shares his or her faith or from another paladin of the same order.
+The paladin might spend an all-night vigil in prayer as a sign of penitence, or undertake a fast or similar act of self-denial.
+After a rite of confession and forgiveness, the paladin starts fresh.

+If a paladin willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
+At the DM's discretion, an impenitent paladin might be forced to abandon this class and adopt another, or perhaps to take the Oathbreaker paladin option that appears in the Dungeon Master's Guide.

 ## Spellcasting
 By 2nd level, you have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.
 See chapter 10 for the general rules of spellcasting and chapter 11 for the paladin spell list.